madisongill/MICB475_25W1_Team1/Team_Meetings/March_17.md

 - Core takes in other factors beyond abundance
 - indicator species significant to pass p-value but threshold to low, do not need to report findings from ISA
 - can say performed ISA but did not generate significant results

+#Action Items
+ * Fix DESeq plot
+ * Glom DESeq
+ * Run all Aim 2 analyses on Healthy subsets
+ * Run PiCRUST analysis
+ * Research on the results of Aim 2 and Aim 3